VASR: Variance-Aware Systematic Resampling for Reward-Guided Diffusion: Experiments

 \paragraph{Text-to-Image Generation.}

-In this setting, we study inference-time alignment for text-to-image generation, where the goal is to improve prompt adherence and perceptual quality without modifying the underlying diffusion model.
-This problem is particularly challenging due to the high dimensionality of the output space and potential mismatches between reward models and the data distribution.
+In this setting, we study inference-time alignment for text-to-image generation, aiming to improve prompt adherence and perceptual quality without modifying the diffusion model.
+This is challenging due to the high-dimensional output space and mismatch between reward models and the data distribution.
+As discussed in Section~\ref{sec:method}, rewards are computed on the Tweedie proxy $\hat{x}_0(x_t, t)$ of noisy latents, and pretrained SD1.5 reward models produce substantially noisier signals than the log-classifier likelihoods used in pixel-space benchmarks.
+We therefore report results using \textsc{VASR-Max}.

-We evaluate \textsc{FVD} against FKD (best SMC baseline) and DTS (value-based baseline) using Stable Diffusion v1.5~\cite{ld} as the generative prior $p_{\theta}(x \mid y)$.
-Following~\cite{dts}, we consider two benchmarks. \textbf{(1) DrawBench}~\cite{drawbench} consists of diverse prompts, evaluated using ImageReward~\cite{imagereward}, which captures both prompt alignment and human preferences (we use 100 prompts due to compute constraints). \textbf{(2) Aesthetic Optimization} \cite{ddpo}, where prompts correspond to 45 simple animal categories and the LAION Aesthetic Predictor~\cite{aes} is used as the reward, measuring visual quality independent of prompt correctness.
-All methods are evaluated under matched compute budgets by fixing the number of function evaluations (NFEs) per prompt.
+We evaluate \textsc{VASR-Max} against FKD (strongest SMC baseline) and $\text{DTS}^*$ (value-based baseline) using Stable Diffusion v1.5~\cite{ld} as the generative prior $p_{\theta}(x \mid y)$.
+Following~\cite{dts}, we use two benchmarks: \textbf{(1) DrawBench}~\cite{drawbench}, evaluated with ImageReward~\cite{imagereward} capturing prompt alignment and human preference; and \textbf{(2) Aesthetic Optimization}~\cite{ddpo}, using 45 animal-category prompts and the LAION Aesthetic Predictor~\cite{aes} to measure visual quality independent of prompt correctness.
+All methods are evaluated under matched compute budgets with fixed NFEs per prompt.

-\paragraph{Results.} We report the average reward across prompts, where for each prompt we select the highest-reward sample generated by each method.
-We further analyze how performance scales with compute in Figure~\ref{fig:sd_scaling}.

-On the aesthetic benchmark (Figure~\ref{fig:sd_scaling}(a)), FKD achieves the highest raw rewards but exhibits clear over-optimization, producing samples that deviate from the underlying data distribution (see Figure~\ref{fig:aes}).
-In contrast, \textsc{FVD} achieves slightly lower rewards while maintaining substantially better visual fidelity, resulting in a more favorable reward--quality trade-off.
+\paragraph{Results.} We report average reward across prompts and 3 seeds, selecting the highest-reward sample per prompt for each method, and analyze scaling in Figure~\ref{fig:sd_scaling}.
+On the aesthetic benchmark \cite{ddpo} (Figure~\ref{fig:sd_scaling}, left), FKD achieves the highest raw rewards but exhibits clear over-fitting, producing samples that deviate from the data distribution (see Figure~\ref{fig:aes}).
+In contrast, \textsc{VASR-Max} and $\text{DTS}^*$ obtain slightly lower rewards while preserving substantially better visual fidelity, with \textsc{VASR-Max} yielding a better reward scaling.
+On DrawBench (Figure~\ref{fig:sd_scaling}, right), \textsc{VASR-Max} consistently outperforms FKD and $\text{DTS}^*$ across all compute budgets, achieving up to $1.6\times$ higher rewards than FKD while remaining competitive with $\text{DTS}^*$ despite being approximately $4\times$ faster.
+Qualitative results in Appendix Figures~\ref{fig:aes} and~\ref{fig:ir} confirm these trends: FKD produces artifact-prone or over-optimized samples, whereas \textsc{VASR-Max} better preserves alignment with both the prompt and the base model distribution.